arjunkannawar/Amazon_Vine_Analysis/README.md

 #### Non Vine reviews that were 5 stars: 59.42%
 #### Vine Reviews that were 5 stars: 0.06%

-## Summary: There is No positivity bias in the reviews because of the paid campaign.
+## Summary: There is No positivity bias in the reviews because of the paid Vine campaign.
 The paid reviews are a very small number as compared to the unpaid 5 star reviews.